NTUEE-ESLab/2019-AwesomeAlarm/index.md

 Achievement
 ===
 To sum up, we solved lots of problems, including integrating several sensors and mortors, head position detection, and APP-STM32 communication.
-And we not only test developted the code theoretically but also made a prototype of Awesome Alarm.
+And we not only test developed the code theoretically but also made a prototype of Awesome Alarm.

 - Demonstration video as link:
   - Video 1: https://www.youtube.com/watch?v=qOvSRf1jk_Y